-- (x) Biographical data on Directors and Senior Management; - (y) Model Letter of Appointment for Non-executive Directors; - (z) Terms of Reference of Board Committees; - (a.a) Frequency and length of meetings and Members' attendance of the Board and Board Committees; - (b.b) General Meetings proceedings; - (c.c) Interest in shares of top 10 shareholders of the Company, substantial shareholders and Directors and CEO; - (d.d) Summary shareholdings identified pursuant to Section 329 of the Securities and Futures Ordinance; - (e.e) Analysts' briefings and presentations; - (f.f) Responses to Consultations; and - (g.g) Frequently asked questions (regularly updated). - 19.
+- (w) Biographical data on Directors and Senior Management; - (x) Model Letter of Appointment for Non-executive Directors; - (y) Terms of Reference of Board Committees; - (z) General Meetings proceedings; - (aa) Interest in shares of top 10 shareholders of the Company, substantial shareholders, Directors and CEO and Senior Management (excluding the CEO); - (bb) Summary shareholdings identified pursuant to Section 329 of the Securities and Futures Ordinance; - (cc) Analysts' briefings and presentations. - 21.
 The Company recognises that not all Shareholders and stakeholders have ready access to the Internet.
 For those who do not, hard copies of the CLP Group website information listed above are available upon request to the Company Secretary of the CLP Group at 8 Laguna Verde Avenue, Hung Hom, Kowloon, Hong Kong or via email: cosec@clp.com.hk.

-VI.Reference Materials
+VI.
+Reference Materials